kyratrades/kyratrades.github.io/docs/videos.md

 NOTES
 : Excellent capture!
 Josh mistakenly mentions Alyssa in \'Tonight Belongs to You\' despite not being meant to know her name at this point.
 The last three minutes of the show are from a different performance, during previews, with Brooks Ashmanskas as Barry and Josh Lamon as Sheldon, but it is a full video in total.

+#### The Prom - Broadway - March, 2019
+{: .no_toc .d-inline-block }

+StarCuffedJeans
+{: .label .label-blue }

+FORMAT
+: MP4 `1080p` `9.95 GB`

+CAST
+: Gabi Campo (u/s Emma Nolan), Brooks Ashmanskas (Barry Glickman), Isabelle McCalla (Alyssa Greene), Beth Leavel (Dee Dee Allen), Christopher Sieber (Trent Oliver), Michael Potts (Mr. Hawkins), Angie Schworer (Angie), Courtenay Collins (Mrs. Greene), David Josefsberg (u/s Sheldon Saperstein), Becca Lee (Kaylee), Susie Carroll (s/w Shelby), Teddy Toye (Nick), Drew Redington (Kevin), Courtney Balan (Olivia Keating)

+NOTES
+: This video starts at "Dance With You" and is super focused on Gabi.
+There are less heads in this than most of my videos and a railing that gets in the way occasionally, but they were mostly worked around.
+The cast as a whole is doing top notch work, though at times you can tell that Brooks and Izzy are just back from being sick.
+Overall this is a really great video of one of my favorite shows, and I'm really proud of myself for containing my crying at the end of act one.

 ## Promises, Promises

 #### Promises, Promises - Broadway Revival - April 1, 2010